Peliha-ip/The-Cold-Above/README.md

 - Hot air balloons can be an early way to travel in the air.
 To avoid making happy ghasts obsolete, entities can't be attached to hot air balloons.
 - Renaming a saber-tooth squirrel "Scrat" will change its texture to match the iconic character from Ice Age.
 - Another cosmic dimension that players can find is the Filthra dimension; however, the hazmat enchantment is gonna be mandatory since the air is so toxic.
 - Oil is an effective source of fuel and a way to smelt into plastic to craft traffic cones, plastic bottles, plastic buckets, and plastic blocks, but oil comes with risk.
-It can not only grant anyone sticky oil for an unlimited time until it is removed, but it can also cause an environmental disaster.
+It can not only grant anyone sticky oil for an unlimited time, until it is removed, but also cause an environmental disaster.
 So, if you want more plastic, I advise you to farm them via the sludged.
 - Sticky oil is an effect that you get when touching oil.
 Sticky oil amplifies blast and fire damage while being more flammable (like being set on fire near a torch or furnace) and stacking with slowness, weakness, blindness, poison, and nausea.
 Sticky oil can also be given if an oil slime attacks the player.
 Thinking of jumping into a water block to clean yourself, not gonna work because touching water will cause whatever is covered in oil to die instantly.
 To clean yourself, use water inside a cauldron.
 - Jumping in polluted water grants anything that falls in it the poison, nausea, weakness, and wither effects.
 - Zombies, husks, drowneds, frostbittens, zombie villagers, skeletons, wither skeletons, strays, boggeds, and parcheds turn into a sludged if it were a zombie mob, or a corroded if it were a skeleton mob, if in oil or polluted water for too long.
 These mobs take more fire damage because they are covered in oil, destroy powdered snow and snow layers, and are instantly killed by water.
 Both drop plastic scraps upon death.